yingfeng/lockfree/README.md

 # Software Artifacts #

-A repository of software artifacts (in C++ and Java) for my papers.
+A repository of software artifacts for my papers.
 The papers that accompany these implementations are available at: http://tbrown.pro

 ### Java lock-free data structure library ###